perseids-project/perseids_docs/integrations/syriaca/apioauth.md

 curl -X POST --header "Content-Type: application/json" --header "Accept: application/json" --header "Authorization: Bearer a3430b88785fd704b2fab7ce6b7f873b26e220290cb8e6441be28f9713bfc1de" "https://sosol.perseids.org/sosol/api/v1/publications/13/submit?comment=%22Submitting%22"
 ```

-If successful, it returns an empty 200 response.
+Upon success, Perseids returns an empty 200 response.

 4. Accessing User Information

-The Syriaca.org Srophe app may retrieve and display user information about the Perseids user through a GET to
+Srophe app may retrieve and display user information about the Perseids user through a GET to

 `https://sosol.perseids.org/api/v1/user`

-This is also an OAUTH protected call, with a "Read" scope.
+This is also an OAuth2 protected call, with a "Read" scope.

 It returns a JSON object with user full name, and other details, as described in the Perseids API specification.